gauciv/space-conquer/README.md

 - Power-ups: Distinct visual indicators for each power-up type
 - Bullets: Yellow projectiles with orange tips

+## Audio

+The game includes both sound effects and background music:
+- Sound effects: Shooting, explosions, and power-up collection
+- Background music: Chiptune-style music that loops continuously
+- Both sound effects and music have separate volume controls in the settings menu
+- Music can be toggled on/off in the settings menu

 ## Settings

 The game includes a settings menu accessible by clicking the cog icon in the top-right corner:
-- Volume control: Adjust the volume of all game sounds using the slider
+- Sound Effects Volume: Adjust the volume of game sound effects
+- Music Volume: Adjust the volume of background music
+- Music Toggle: Turn background music on or off
 - Close button: Return to the game

 ## Requirements